jchapps/react-city-forecaster/README.md

 ![screenshot](./screenshots/screenshot1.png)

-# ⛅ Weather Forecase App
+# ⛅ Weather Forecast App

-Web app built in React.js to practice RESTFUL API implementation.
+Web app built in React.js to practice RESTFUL API implementation and conventional commits.
 Search for cities to see the current weather and next 24hours.

 # Getting Started with Create React App